Eumaeus/dh2019/README.md

 Click around and see what you can see.
 Perhaps start by loading `0_Text_and_Translation.cex` to see a minimal CEX and what it affords (the "Explore Texts" tab might be fun even with this basic one).
 Inspect the CEX file, and go from there.

+**Warning:** CITE-App is a ScalaJS app that does all processing in browser memory.
+If you load `HMT.cex` in the app, it will *not* be a pleasant experience.
+To explore the *Homer Multitext* using this generic tool, please use [this version](http://www.homermultitext.org/hmt-digital/) which draws its data from the [*Homer Multitext* Microservice](http://beta.hpcc.uh.edu/hmt/hmt-microservice/) (and see below).

 ### Presentation

 The source files for the live presentation in Utrecht.